Weehawken Terminal: Other transportation

-Between 1892-1949 streetcars, initially operated by the North Hudson County Railway and later the Public Service Railway as lines 19 Union City, 21 West New York, 23 Palisade, 25 Weehawken, ran along Pershing Road providing local access to the terminal.
+Between 1892 and 1949 streetcars, initially operated by the North Hudson County Railway and later the Public Service Railway as lines 19 Union City, 21 West New York, 23 Palisade, 25 Weehawken, ran along Pershing Road providing local access to the terminal.

 For a brief period in the 1890s the terminal was also served by a massive elevator structure which transported passengers to a trestle where they could board additional streetcars.
 The trestle streetcars serviced three well-known entertainment venues — the Eldorado; a pleasure garden which overlooked the Eldorado; and Nungesser's Guttenberg Racetrack.

 Site

 The Weehawken waterfront is located north of Weehawken Cove on a long narrow strip of land between the Hudson River and Hudson Palisades that, in the last centuries, has been transformed from an estuary flood zone once called Slough's Meadow to an extensive rail and shipping port.
 The site was redeveloped in the late 20th century into a residential and recreational area.
 The United Fruit Company once maintained the largest banana warehouse in the USA nearby, which has since been refurbished as commercial space.
 The Hudson River Waterfront Walkway is a partially-completed promenade along the bulkhead that was created as part of the redevelopment of the area.

 In 2009, the site was used by emergency services in the rescuing of passengers for US Airways Flight 1549, which made an emergency landing on the Hudson River.